 Initial stages of the disease include a wilted appearance of the youngest leaves.
 Typically, plants affected by bacterial wilt will show wilting symptoms while the plant is still green and can appear to come on suddenly.
 As the disease progresses, the base of the plant may show brown cankers, root rot, and a cross section of an infected stem may show a brown discoloration of the vascular tissue.
 Plants may appear wilted in the afternoon, seem to "recover" overnight only to wilt again in the afternoon.
 This is due to less water needs in the morning when there is high humidity, but as the heat increases the clogged vascular system limits the water uptake and the plant wilts.
 The plant eventually becomes permanently wilted and death occurs.
 A freshly cut stem at the base of the plant placed in water can also show a stream of a white slimy substance that is a strong indicator of the bacterium present in the vascular tissue.
 The interior of the stem will be a light brown color in the pith area.
 Check out this video of bacterial streaming.

 Bacterial wilt can be very difficult to manage once present in the field.
 There are no chemical controls that provide effective control.
 Cultural practices can provide some control of disease incidence.
 Crop rotation and planting cover crops of non-susceptible plants (i.e. corn, rye, beans, cabbage) can reduce soilborne populations of the pathogen.

 The use of bacterial wilt resistant rootstocks has been used successfully in fields where bacterial wilt is prevalent or widespread.
-A list of resistant rootstocks is available here.
-For more information on the use of grafted vegetables, visit the Vegetable Grafting website.
+A list of resistant rootstocks is available on the tomato rootstock page at the Vegetable Grafting website.

-For assistance with a specific problem, contact your local North Carolina Cooperative Extension center.
+- For assistance with a specific problem, contact your local N.C.
+Cooperative Extension center.

 Publication date: Dec.
 12, 2017